andrewyli/go-excel/README.md

 And why I did it the way I did:

-  * Google Sheets has a Python API, so creation of sheets can be partially automated
+  * Google Sheets has an effective and easy-to-use Python API, so creation of sheets can be partially automated
-  * Needless to say, I didn't use any Python and made this by hand completely.
+  * So naturally, I didn't end up using any Python and made this by hand completely.
 Did I mention the excruciating part?

 ## Sheets Description

-Following is a description of each of the sheets in the document, and what they do.
+Following is a description of each of the sheets in the document, and a bit of insight into how they work.

 ### board
 Displays the 19x19 playing board.